The Impact of Reliable Electricity on Maternal and Newborn Healthcare in Rural Uganda

 Maternal and newborn morbidity and mortality are persistent challenges despite increasing rates of deliveries within health care facilities over the last decade.
 Especially in low-resource contexts, improving infrastructure in facilities through access to reliable electricity may enable healthcare workers to provide higher-quality obstetric and newborn care.
-Where large investments in infrastructure are likely to be unsustainable in low-resource settings, solar energy systems for health care facilities could provide the essential lighting needed to deliver quality care.
+Where large investments in infrastructure are likely to be unsustainable in these settings, solar energy for health care facilities may provide the essential lighting needed to deliver quality care.
 In Uganda, researchers are evaluating the impact of the “Solar Suitcase” designed specifically for maternity care facilities on the reliability of light, quality of care, and health worker satisfaction.

-Every year in sub-Saharan Africa (SSA), 1.2 million women and newborns die in delivery or shortly thereafter.
+Every year in sub-Saharan Africa, 1.2 million women and newborns die in delivery or shortly thereafter.
 Policies and programs aimed at reducing home births have led to dramatic increases in births in health care facilities.
 Yet, these gains have not always translated into meaningful improvements in maternal and newborn health outcomes.
 One potential reason behind this disconnect is poor access to quality infrastructure in facilities—namely reliable electricity and lighting.

 Poor lighting has major implications for delivering routine and emergency obstetric and newborn care—hindering the ability to monitor the progression of labor, manage emergency complications, and, when needed, provide timely life-saving care.
 Expanding the electrical grid to generate access to reliable electricity for facilities, however, often requires significant investments in resources and infrastructure.
 Could a solar electric system designed for maternity care facilities in low-resource environments provide reliable electricity to improve the quality of maternal and newborn health care?

 In Uganda, where this evaluation takes place, nearly all women (97 percent) receive antenatal care from a skilled provider and 73 percent of births are delivered in a health facility.
 Yet, the maternal mortality ratio remains high at 375 deaths per 100,000 as of 2017.
-Often health care facilities rely on kerosene lamps to address their lighting needs, which are not enough to provide the focused, bright light that maternity and newborn care requires.
+Often health care facilities rely on kerosene lamps to address their lighting needs, which are unreliable, dangerous, and do not provide the focused, bright light that maternity and newborn care requires.
 To better understand interventions that could overcome these obstacles, researchers are evaluating the impact of a solar electric system designed to provide reliable light in maternity care facilities.

 We Care Solar partnered with researchers to evaluate the impact of the We Care Solar Suitcase on the reliability and quality of light during and following birth, the quality of obstetric and newborn care, and health worker satisfaction.
 The Solar Suitcase is a complete solar electric system that provides essential lighting and power for charging phones and small medical devices.
 Installations were done by a local solar contracting firm.
 One Solar Suitcase was installed in each facility, with 2–4 overhead LED lights for each delivery room, depending on its size.
 Health workers received training on how to use and maintain the Solar Suitcase during installation and on subsequent check-ins done in person or over the phone.
 Installers also followed up with maintenance requests.
 Health facilities did not incur any cost during the evaluation for installation, operation, or maintenance.

-Evaluation ongoing; results forthcoming
+Research ongoing; results forthcoming